Skip to main content

 Normal Distribution

 Normal distribution is a statistical concept where data points are symmetrically distributed around a mean, forming a bell-shaped curve.
 In genetics, traits often follow this distribution when influenced by multiple genes, leading to a range of phenotypes.
-The heights of the F₂ plants in this scenario suggest that multiple alleles contribute to the trait, resulting in a continuous variation of plant heights.
+The heights of the F₂ plants in this scenario suggest that multiple alleles contribute to the trait, resulting in a continuous variation.

 Recommended video: